Table of Contents

 Johnson also became the national organizer for the National Association for the Advancement of Colored People (NAACP) and battled racial discrimination with his words.
 He developed his own philosophy on lessening racism in America.
 Also, he stressed that African Americans should embrace their past and traditions while succeeding in a diverse culture.
 Johnson’s innovative writings made him one of the leading voices in the Harlem Renaissance.

-An African American novelist, critic, poet, and editor, J. R. Fauset is famous for her discovery and motivation of several writers of the Harlem Renaissance.
+An African American novelist, critic, poet, and editor, J. R. Fauset is famous for her discovery and motivation of several writers of the Harlem Renaissance which also earned her a nickname “the midwife” of Harlem era.
 She was the editor of The Crisis Magazine.
 Fauset published the works of Harlem Renaissance’s famous writers such as Langston Hughes, Countee Cullen, Claude McKay, and Jean Toomer.

 Fauset’s works focused on the middle-class black characters forced to deal with self-hate and racial discrimination.
 Langston Hughes considered her as one of “the three people who midwifed the so-called New Negro literature into being.”
 The other two, according to Hughes, were Johnson and Locke.

 James Augustus Van Der Zee was an American photographer and a leading figure in the Harlem Renaissance.
 He is famous for his artistic portraits of Black Americans.
 Besides his artistic works, Van Der Zee also produced the most comprehensive documentation of the period.
 He crafted a dazzling record of middle-class Black life in America, a side rarely noticed at that time.